About Us | The Olympic Peninsula, WA | Official Tourism Site

 info@olympicpeninsula.org

-Aimee joined the OPVB in October, 2021.
+Shannon joined the OPVB in April, 2024.
 She is usually the first point of contact for both visitors and industry partners.
-Her duties include the day-to-day office management, board and commission meeting planning, visitor information and fulfillment, working with our volunteers, grant processing, preparation of monthly reports, and “other duties as assigned”.
-Aimee is the “go to” person for OPVB operations.
+Her duties include the day-to-day office management, board and commission meeting planning, visitor information and fulfillment, grant processing, preparation of monthly reports, and “other duties as assigned”.
+Shannon is the “go to” person for OPVB operations.

 The Olympic Peninsula Visitor Bureau